sdesabbata/r-for-geographic-data-science/docs/110-R-programming.md

 ## [1] 4
 ```

-Once the vector has been created and assigned to an identifier, elements within the vector can be retrieved by specifying the identifier, followed by square brackets, and the *index* (or indices as we will see further below) of the elements to be retrieved -- remember that indices start from 1.
+Once the vector has been created and assigned to an identifier, the elements within the vector can be retrieved by specifying the identifier, followed by square brackets, and the *index* (or indices as we will see further below) of the elements to be retrieved.
+Indices start from `1`, so the index of the first element is `1`, the index of the second element is `2`, and so on and so forth^[That is different from many programming languages, where the index of the first element is `0`.].

 ```r